 Allowable Expenses for Landlords

-Gas and electricity bills, water rates, council tax paid by the landlord
+· Gas and electricity bills, water rates and council tax paid by the landlord.

-· Cost of services, for example, cleaners, gardeners, ground rent
+· Cost of services, for example, cleaners, gardeners and ground rent.

-You cannot consider the following items as allowable expenses:
+You cannot consider the following as allowable expenses:

 Tax on Overseas Property Rental Income